PAST

 Mills College Art Museum | Oakland, CA

-The 2022 exhibition at Mills College Art Museum included work by Edgar Arceneaux, Radcliffe Bailey, McArthur Binion, Gee’s Bend Quilters (Louisiana Bendolph, Mary Lee Bendolph, Loretta Bennett, Loretta Pettway), Lonnie Holley, David Huffman, Samuel Levi Jones, Kerry James Marshall, Martin Puryear, and Gary Simmons.
+Personal to Political: Celebrating the African American Artists of The Paulson Fontaine Press at Mills College Art Museum included work by Edgar Arceneaux, Radcliffe Bailey, McArthur Binion, Gee’s Bend Quilters (Louisiana Bendolph, Mary Lee Bendolph, Loretta Bennett, Loretta Pettway), Lonnie Holley, David Huffman, Samuel Levi Jones, Kerry James Marshall, Martin Puryear, Gary Simmons and Lava Thomas.

 A Change is Gonna Come, Oh Yes it Will (2018)takes its title from the song by Sam Cooke written in 1964, and is part of an ongoing project that recalls civil rights era protest songs in the African American music tradition; from spirituals, gospel and R&B. Freedom songs were sung to inspire courage during meetings, marches, and when activists were arrested during actions of protest against Jim Crow subjugation and terrorism.